Toenail Fungus in One Nail: Causes, Risks, and What to Do

 Pedicures or Nail Salons

-Improper sterilization of tools can introduce fungus to a single nail during a manicure or pedicure.
+Poorly sanitized tools can introduce fungal spores to just one nail during a manicure or pedicure.

-Issues like nail psoriasis or eczema can weaken one nail, making it more prone to infection.
+Conditions like nail psoriasis or eczema may weaken one nail, making it more vulnerable than the others.

 Risks of Ignoring a Single Nail Infection

-Even if only one nail is affected, the risks are real:
+Even if only one nail is affected, the risks shouldn’t be underestimated:

-• Spread to other nails: Fungus can move to adjacent nails if untreated.
+• Spread to other nails – fungus can move to adjacent nails over time

-• Thickening and deformity: The nail can become harder to trim and may crumble.
+• Thickening and deformity – making the nail harder to trim

-Early intervention is critical to avoid these complications.
+Early action is the easiest way to prevent these complications.

 What Toenail Fungus Looks Like in One Nail